 Cases based on domestic industry's requests as compared to exporters' requests

 It is not easy for interested parties to persuade MOFCOM to initiate interim reviews seeking to update its anti-dumping duty rates, particularly for foreign producers and exporters.
-Between 2012 and the first half of 2020, MOFCOM initiated 14 interim reviews in total: three in 2012, two in 2015, three in 2016, two in 2017, one in 2018 and three in 2019.
-Notably, of the 14 interim reviews, only four were based on requests from foreign producers or exporters; the other 10 were based on requests from domestic industries.2 Those interim reviews as requested by Chinese domestic industries always result in raising anti-dumping duty rates.
+Between 2012 and June 2021, MOFCOM initiated 15 interim reviews in total: three in 2012, two in 2015, three in 2016, two in 2017, one in 2018, three in 2019 and one in 2020.
+Notably, of the 15 interim reviews, only four were based on requests from foreign producers or exporters; the other 11 were based on requests from domestic industries.2 Those interim reviews as requested by Chinese domestic industries always result in raising anti-dumping duty rates.